goto40/self-dsl/docs/xtext_model_validation.md

 semantics to the validation code.
 This often allows to generate more meaningful domain errors.

+A good introduction can be found here:
+::namedref::(references.md#xtext15minext), in the section "Creating Custom Validation Rules".

 ## Validation Example

 Open the *Validator.xtend" file (automatically generated for